onshape-public/go-client/onshape/docs/BTMAssemblyFeature887AllOf.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAuxiliaryAssemblyFeature
+### GetAuxiliaryTreeFeature

-`func (o *BTMAssemblyFeature887AllOf) GetAuxiliaryAssemblyFeature() bool`
+`func (o *BTMAssemblyFeature887AllOf) GetAuxiliaryTreeFeature() bool`

-GetAuxiliaryAssemblyFeature returns the AuxiliaryAssemblyFeature field if non-nil, zero value otherwise.
+GetAuxiliaryTreeFeature returns the AuxiliaryTreeFeature field if non-nil, zero value otherwise.

-### GetAuxiliaryAssemblyFeatureOk
+### GetAuxiliaryTreeFeatureOk

-`func (o *BTMAssemblyFeature887AllOf) GetAuxiliaryAssemblyFeatureOk() (*bool, bool)`
+`func (o *BTMAssemblyFeature887AllOf) GetAuxiliaryTreeFeatureOk() (*bool, bool)`

-GetAuxiliaryAssemblyFeatureOk returns a tuple with the AuxiliaryAssemblyFeature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAuxiliaryTreeFeatureOk returns a tuple with the AuxiliaryTreeFeature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAuxiliaryAssemblyFeature
+### SetAuxiliaryTreeFeature

-`func (o *BTMAssemblyFeature887AllOf) SetAuxiliaryAssemblyFeature(v bool)`
+`func (o *BTMAssemblyFeature887AllOf) SetAuxiliaryTreeFeature(v bool)`

-SetAuxiliaryAssemblyFeature sets AuxiliaryAssemblyFeature field to given value.
+SetAuxiliaryTreeFeature sets AuxiliaryTreeFeature field to given value.

-### HasAuxiliaryAssemblyFeature
+### HasAuxiliaryTreeFeature

-`func (o *BTMAssemblyFeature887AllOf) HasAuxiliaryAssemblyFeature() bool`
+`func (o *BTMAssemblyFeature887AllOf) HasAuxiliaryTreeFeature() bool`

-HasAuxiliaryAssemblyFeature returns a boolean if a field has been set.
+HasAuxiliaryTreeFeature returns a boolean if a field has been set.

 ### GetBtType